 \subsection{Computational Environment}

 All experiments and analyses were carried out in Jupyter Notebook~\cite{JN}, which integrates code execution, visualization, and narrative documentation in a single environment.
+Calculations were performed on a system equipped with an Intel Xeon Gold 6242 CPU (2.80 GHz), an NVIDIA A100 PCle GPU (40GB), and 376.54GB of RAM.
 The main libraries used included Matplotlib~\cite{plt} for visualization, NumPy~\cite{np} and SciPy~\cite{Sci} for numerical computation, and PyTorch~\cite{PyTorch} for model implementation.